Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Results

 \subsection{Generalization to other imaging sequences and protocols.}

-Further highlighting the strong generalization properties of nnU-Net, Figure \ref{figure_generalization_all} illustrates that a model trained on 7~T 0.3 x 0.3 x 0.3 mm${^3}$ T2w images, is able to generalize well to MRI sequences and resolutions unseen during training.
-Shown are the segmentation results on T2*w gradient echo ex vivo images acquired \cite{tisdall2021joint} at 0.28 x 0.28 x 0.28 mm$^{3}$ and 0.16 x 0.16 x 0.16 mm$^{3}$ resolution along with cortical gray matter segmentation in the publicly available ex vivo T2w image acquired at 3~T at a lower resolution of 0.4 x 0.4 x 0.4 mm$^{3}$ \cite{mancini2020multimodal}.
-Currently, we are in the process of scanning the given specimens using the T2*w sequence at 0.28 x 0.28 x 0.28 mm$^{3}$ resolution; and hence, in future we will able to generate segmentations on these high resolution images as well for further analyses.
+Further highlighting the strong generalization properties of nnU-Net, Figure \ref{figure_generalization_all} illustrates that the nnU-Net model trained on 7~T 0.3 x 0.3 x 0.3 mm${^3}$ T2w images is able to generalize well to MRI sequences and resolutions unseen during training.
+In particular, we evaluate the trained model on 7~T T2*w GRE FLASH sequence postmortem images acquired \cite{tisdall2021joint} at 0.28 x 0.28 x 0.28 mm$^{3}$ (N=13) and 0.16 x 0.16 x 0.16 mm$^{3}$ (N=73) resolution as shown qualitatively in Figure \ref{figure_generalization_all}.
+We observe good generalization performance for GM, WM and WMH but observe some under-segmentations in the subcortical structures for both the 160 and 280 micron sequences.
+Currently, we only provide qualitative assessment on a representative sample of the FLASH images.
+The limitation of lies in quantitative assessment (beyond the scope of the current study) in terms of Dice score and ICV which is currently not possible due to lack of reference manual segmentation.